ibm-cloud-docs/cis/dns-concepts.md

 Domain Name System (DNS) underpins the web, working transparently in the background to convert human-readable website names into computer-readable numerical IP addresses.
 These addresses follow the [internet's RFC 1918 guidelines for IPv4 and RFC 4193 for IPv6](https://en.wikipedia.org/wiki/Private_network){: external}.
 In short, DNS servers match domain names, such as `ibm.com`, to their corresponding IP addresses, which most people never need to know.
 {: shortdesc}

 To perform this translation, the DNS system queries a network of interconnected DNS servers across the internet.
-This process is somewhat like using a phone book or a map to find a specific location.
+This process is similar to using a phone book or a map to find a specific location.

 ## Name servers
 {: #dns-concepts-nameservers}